IvanGiacomoni/Iot-Individual-Assignments/ThirdAssignment/README.md

 The long-range low-power wide area network will be simulated on [Iot-lab](https://www.iot-lab.info/), where we need to setup at least one **B-L072Z-LRWAN1-node** for running our **application**.
 From each device on Iot-lab we will send the data to [TheThingsNetwork](https://www.thethingsnetwork.org/), which is a public Lora network, that can be exploited to connect the devices on Iot-lab to a gateway (potentially owned by another person) on this network where **Iot-Core** by **MQTT**, that is a service provided by AWS that uses MQTT and that we can exploit to receive data coming from our devices.
 Then there is the needing to save them in the cloud: my choice was **DynamoDB**, a noSQL database provided by AWS.
 Once data are stored in the db, we can query them using an appropriate server in order to finally show them on the **front-end** side.
 My choice for the back-end side was **NodeJS**, while for the front-end side I used **HTML, Bootstrap, Javascript and Vue-js**.
 The frontend and the backend will create the **Web Dashboard**.
 Finally, the frontend will be used also to **control the state of actuators**.

 ## Performance evaluation
-It was not possible to perfrom a performance evaluation because of several issues in the [IoT-Lab](https://www.iot-lab.info/) system.
+It was not possible to perfrom a performance evaluation because of several issues affecting the **B-L072Z-LRWAN1 nodes** in the [IoT-Lab](https://www.iot-lab.info/) system.

 ## Manual and automatic mode
 The system is capable of **switching** between two **modes** through the interaction by the front-end: